ConsortiumGARR/tcs-garr/README.md

     -h, --help            show this help message and exit --id ID               ID of the certificate to download.
     --output-filename OUTPUT_FILENAME
-                            Optional filename to save the certificate inside default output_folder.
+                          Save the certificate inside default output_folder using a custom filename.
+    --save                Save the certificate to a file inside default output_folder using a filename automatically generated from Common Name and download type.
    --force, -f            Force overwrite if the output file already exists.
     --download-type {pemBundle,certificate}
                           Type of download: 'pemBundle' or 'certificate'.
 Default is 'pemBundle'.
    ```

    Replace `ID` with the ID of the certificate you wish to download.
+For default the certificate is dumped
-You can use
-   `pemBundle` or `certificate` as arguments for specific download formats.
+   to standard output.
+You can use `pemBundle` or `certificate` as arguments for specific download formats.

    The `download` command allows you to download certificates requested via API or ACME.